 II.48.
-Volcanic events can present significant hazards for nuclear power plants.
-Phenomena associated with volcanic events (volcanism) that might be accommodated by measures for design and operation are provided in SSG-21 [XX].
 To ensure that volcanism is included in the hazard management, the operating organization should consider and include specific actions derived from the results of the design and assessments performed on the basis of the recommendations provided in DS498 [5].